Updated for 2021

 The answer to this question is largely subjective.
 Some people will never give up their beloved gas stoves, and some will prefer electric for reasons we may never understand.
 You will have to arrive at your own conclusion through research and knowing what best fits your personal style.

-So for us, the upshot is this: If you have a gas line, you have a harder decision to make.
+So the upshot is this: If you have a gas line, you have a harder decision to make.
 If you do not have a gas line, induction is a no-brainer!

 Which Induction Cooktops Are Best?